IEC Protection Classes For LED Luminaires (2024)

 The most basic insulation type is found in Class 0 electronics.
 This basic insulation relies on only the PVC coating of the wires.
 Such luminaires don’t have a PE connection, so if the wires are damaged or broken, there’s a high chance of electrocution and bursting.
 You will not find Class 0 type equipment very easily as they are quite dangerous for the surrounding.
 There is only a single level of protection between live conductors and metalwork.

 Such appliances are extremely rare to find in areas where people live, like households, commercial areas, etc. One tiny mistake can cause a fatal result in the form of electrical shock or explosions and fire.
 Since the level of protection is low, before any disastrous event, the appliance doesn’t have the feature to sound the alarm and notify the users.
-No fuses or circuit breaker is involved in such type of protection.
+No fuses or circuit breakers are involved in such type of protection.

 A common example of Class 0 electronic is a 2-pin plug soldering iron (with no earthing) and the “old-style Christmas string lights.”